Managing unauthorised absence

 Following the meeting

-Following the meeting, if necessary take action in line with the company disciplinary / absence policy.
+Following the meeting, if necessary take action in line with the company disciplinary / absence policy in relation to managing unauthorised absence.

 Summary